admin-shell-io/id/README.md

 http(s)://admin-shell.io/`<subnamespace>`/`<ShortId>`/`<version>`/`<revision>`/

 It is recommended to use the qualified names for the subnamespace and the ShortId.
 Especially should the subnamespace indicate the domain or use case it is intended to be used.
-Exisiting
+Exisiting subnamespace can only be extended by the organization which originally suggested it, or with their consent, or through the Coordination Board.